 In 2016, around 92% of e-commerce purchases were done using a credit card according to the 2017 Payments Canada Trend Report.
 The high use of credit cards for online shopping is driven by the added security customers receive from the card brands that help make them more confident in their online purchases.
 Luckily, technology has made it easier than ever for business owners to set up an online store and accept payments.

-If you have an existing site that you’d like to add payment functionality to, Helcim Commerce Hosted Payment Pages can help get you started with online payments quickly and easily.
+If you have an existing site that you’d like to add payment functionality to, Helcim Hosted Payment Pages can help get you started with online payments quickly and easily.

 Upgrade your hardware or face penalties

 Now that EMV (Chip and Pin) technology has rolled out to consumers and merchants, if you are not set up to accept EMV chip cards and you process a fraudulent credit card by swiping it, then you will be responsible for the fraudulent charge.
 This EMV liability shift came into effect on October 1, 2015, and applies to all merchants.

 How you can offer the best payment experience